metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 Burrow is notably efficient.
 Show two-deep coverage and he's not afraid to throw it short.
 Give him the right looks and he'll take his shot.

-Good running out of shotgun formation.
+Offense has a penchant for running out of shotgun.